dendrograms/astrodendro/docs/catalog.rst

   ``0``, which corresponds to the third axis in a FITS file (because the dimensions are reversed in numpy).

-.. this shouldn't really be required: flux density per wavelength should be an allowed output unit
 * ``wavelength`` is **required** if the data are in monochromatic flux densities per unit wavelength because the fluxes need to be converted to monochromatic flux densities per unit frequency.